lingeringcode/clndgrn-portfolio/content/authors/admin/_index.md

   url: https://english.chass.ncsu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the rhetorics of data science work, as well as supporting community-engaged and self-determined Indigenous Data Sovereignty.
+bio: My research interests include the rhetorics of data work, as well as supporting community-engaged and self-determined Indigenous Data Sovereignty.

 # Full name (for SEO)
 first_name: Chris